keri-foundation/.github/profile/README.md

 ## What is this?
-The GitHub repository collection of the foundation for the open-source software suite known as KERI, the code of which resides under the [WebOfTrust organization on GitHub](https://github.com/WebOfTrust/) with the specification and standardization happening at the [Trust Over IP](https://github.com/trustoverip/) (ToIP) Foundation.
+Welcome at the GitHub repository collection of the foundation for the open-source software suite known as KERI, the code of which resides under the [WebOfTrust organization on GitHub](https://github.com/WebOfTrust/) with the specification and standardization happening at the [Trust Over IP](https://github.com/trustoverip/) (ToIP) Foundation.